Canonical metrics on holomorphic Courant algebroids: The twisted Hull-Strominger system

-\subsection{The case $\ell_X = 0$ and the uniqueness question}
+\subsection{The case $[\theta_\omega] = 0$ and the uniqueness question}

 An important motivation for the study of \eqref{eq:twistedStromhol} is provided by the Hull-Strominger system of partial differential equations \cite{HullTurin,Strom} (see \cite{Fei,GF2,PPZ2} for recent reviews covering this topic).
-As we will see next, we recover the Hull-Strominger system from \eqref{eq:twistedStromhol} when the invariant $\ell_X$ in Lemma \ref{lem:sigmaX} vanishes.
+As we will see next, we recover the Hull-Strominger system from \eqref{eq:twistedStromhol} when the cohomology class of the Lee form $[\theta_\omega] \in H^1(X,\RR)$ vanishes.

 Let $(X,\Omega)$ be a compact Calabi-Yau manifold of dimension $n$, that is, a compact complex manifold $X$ endowed with a holomorphic volume form $\Omega$.
 Let $P$ be a holomorphic principal $G$-bundle on $X$ satisfying \eqref{eq:pic0}.
 As in the previous section, $K \subset G$ denotes a maximal compact subgroup.